-What advice would you give someone going to Disney for the very first time?
+What advice would you give someone going to Disney World for the first time?

 Time is your friend!
 For almost all travel opportunities, having time before a trip will work in your favor.
 This is very true for Disney and I feel it is advice that expands across travel destinations.
 Having time allows you to plan, budget, save, build anticipation, and prep for changes.
 Spontaneous trips can be equally fun with practical expectations in place and, even then, timing can be everything!

-What are 3 words to describe your travel style?
+What are three words to describe your travel style?

 Say Yes.
 Try New Things.
 Embrace Adaptability.
 I know – those are more like mottos.
 Regardless, saying yes, to me, means assessing the options and saying yes to what serves your highest good.
 If that means saying yes to sleeping in – totally worth it.
 If that is saying yes to rope drop – race ya there.
 Say yes and do so without the shoulda, coulda, woulda’s holding you back.
 Every committed yes is a celebration.
 Try new things is pretty straight forward, yet many times when it comes to travel comfortability takes hold.
 I like to encourage a positive level of new into my travel style – new locations, new restaurants, new resorts, new shows – at least one thing new every trip, so I can continue to grow.
 Finally, embracing adaptability comes back to the idea that even the most perfectly plans have hiccups and that is okay.
 Every time the opportunity to adapt to a situation arises take advantage of that pivot – a happy surprise is around the corner.
 It is a new adventure.